Rh factor testing: Amniocentesis

-Amniocentesis is another invasive procedure which can be used to collect foetal DNA samples.
-This procedure is usually done between the 15th week to 20th week of pregnancy.
-The purpose of AMC is to extract a small amount of amniotic fluid as foetal cells may be shed from the foetus and are suspended in the amniotic fluid.
-The foetal genome can be found in these cells.
-Therefore, extracting amniotic fluid can the required foetal genetic material for the genotyping of the RhD gene.
-Before amniocentesis commences, the doctor will inject local anaesthetics to the mother's abdomen.
-The doctor will then apply ultrasound to locate the foetus in the uterus.
-Under the guidance of the ultrasound imaging, a long, thin, hollow needle will insert through the skin of the abdomen to the uterus of the mother.
+Amniocentesis is another invasive procedure which can be used to collect fetal DNA samples.[medical citation needed] This procedure is usually done between the 15th and 20th week of pregnancy.
+The purpose of AMC is to extract a small amount of amniotic fluid as fetal cells may be shed from the fetus and are suspended in the amniotic fluid.
+Since the fetal genome can be found in these cells, extracting amniotic fluid provides the required fetal genetic material for the genotyping of the RhD gene.
+Before amniocentesis commences, the doctor will inject local anesthetics to the mother's abdomen.
+The doctor will then use an ultrasound to locate the fetus in the uterus.
+Under the guidance of the ultrasound imaging, a long, thin, hollow needle will be inserted through the skin of the abdomen to the uterus of the mother.
 The needle is used to withdraw a trace amount of amniotic fluid.
-It will then be removed from the maternal body and the amniotic fluid extracted will be sent to the laboratory for further testing.
+It is then removed from the maternal body and the extracted amniotic fluid is sent to the laboratory for further testing.

 Genotyping of RhD gene

 The presence of the RhD gene in an individual's genome is determined by genotyping.
 Firstly, the body fluid containing an individual's DNA will be extracted.
 DNA will then be isolated from unwanted impurities.
 The isolated DNA will then be mixed with various reagents to prepare the polymerase chain reactions (PCR) mixture.
 The PCR mixture usually contains Taq DNA polymerase, DNA primers, deoxyribonucleotides (dNTP) and buffer solution.
 The DNA primers are specific for exon 7 and exon 10.
 Under different circumstances, primers for other regions of the RhD gene, such as intron 4 and exon 5, may also be used.
 The mixture will be subjected to a series of PCR which is performed by a thermal cycler.
-By the end of the PCR, the amount of RhD gene will be amplified if it is present.
-The product of the PCR will be analysed by gel electrophoresis.
-Before gel electrophoresis, DNA reference ladder, positive control containing DNA with RhD gene and the PCR product will be loaded onto the wells of the gel.
+By the end of the PCR process, the amount of RhD gene will be amplified if it is present.
+The product of the PCR will be analyzed by gel electrophoresis.
+Before gel electrophoresis, DNA reference ladder, a positive control containing DNA with RhD gene, and the PCR product will be loaded onto the wells of the gel.
 An electric current will be applied and the DNA fragments will migrate to the positive terminal as they are negative in charge.
 Since DNA fragments have different molecular sizes, the larger they are, the slower they migrate.
-Utilising this property, DNA fragments with different molecular masses can be segregated.
-With the help of gel staining and visualising devices such as UV trans-illuminators, RhD gene DNA fragments, if present, will be visible as a band with its corresponding molecular mass.
+Utilizing this property, DNA fragments with different molecular masses can be segregated.
+With the help of gel staining and visualizing devices such as UV trans-illuminators, RhD gene DNA fragments, if present, will be visible as a band with its corresponding molecular mass.
 Further DNA sequencing can be conducted to confirm that the sequence of product DNA fragments matches that of the RhD gene sequence.